Astro

 Step 2

-Integrate the Porsche Design System Loader.
+Integrate the Porsche Design System Loader into the <body>

 // src/layouts/Layout.astro